nochinator/fan-academy/README.md

   - Adapt: Remix, transform, and build upon the code.

 - **Under the following terms:**
   - **Attribution:** You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
-This includes both Daniel and nochinator.
   - **NonCommercial:** You may not use the material for commercial purposes.

 ### **Disclaimer for Third-Party Assets**

 This project includes proprietary assets from **Hero Academy**, which are the property of **Robot Entertainment**.
-These assets are used for educational and non-commercial purposes under the assumption of fair use for a fan project. **The above license applies only to the code in this repository and not to the assets.** All rights to the proprietary assets remain with their respective owners.
+These assets are used for educational and non-commercial purposes under the assumption of fair use for a fan project. **This license applies only to the code in this repository and not to the assets.** All rights to the proprietary assets remain with their respective owners.

-Note: Any new assets created for this project will be under the same CC BY-NC license as the code.
-Eventually none of the original assets will remain.

 ## Local Setup & Running Locally